c22c logo

 Complete Trisomy 22

 Complete trisomy 22 occurs when an extra (third) copy of chromosome 22 is present in every cell of the body, where there should normally only be two copies.
 Cases of complete (or full) trisomy 22 are very rare.
-Most affected individuals with complete trisomy 22 die before or shortly after birth due to severe birth defects.
+Many affected individuals with complete trisomy 22 have a shortened life span and it is rare to find many articles in the literature highlighting cases with this condition.
 Complete trisomy 22 is the second most common finding in miscarriages after trisomy 16.
-Survival beyond the first trimester of gestation is very rare.

 CLINICAL FEATURES MAY INCLUDE: